Josip Brekalo: Club career

 Brekalo is a youth exponent from Dinamo Zagreb.
 He made his league debut on 19 December 2015 against Inter Zaprešić.
-On 15 May 2016 he signed for Bundesliga club VfL Wolfsburg for €10 million.
+On 15 May 2016, he signed for Bundesliga club VfL Wolfsburg for €10 million.

 On 31 January 2017, Brekalo was loaned out to VfB Stuttgart until the end of the season with an option for a further year.
 The loan deal was initially automatically extended until June 2018 when Stuttgart secured promotion.
 Brekalo scored his first senior goal on 17 February 2017 coming off the bench for VfB Stuttgart against 1.
 FC Heidenheim.
-Brekalo returned prematurely to Wolfsburg on 1 January 2018.
+Brekalo returned from loan back to Wolfsburg on 1 January 2018.
 On 8 May 2021, he scored his first career hat-trick in a 3–0 victory over Union Berlin.

-On 31 August 2021, Brekalo joined Torino on a loan with options to buy.
+On 31 August 2021, Brekalo joined Serie A side Torino on loan with an obligation to buy.

-On 28 January 2023, Brekalo returned to Italy and signed with Fiorentina.
+On 28 January 2023, Brekalo returned to Italy and signed with Fiorentina on a permanent deal.

+On 29 January 2024, Brekalo returned to Croatia, moving to Hajduk Split on loan for the remainder of the season.

+On 7 September 2024, Brekalo moved to Turkish Süper Lig club Kasımpaşa.

+On 21 August 2025, Brekalo joined Spanish La Liga side Real Ovideo, signing a two-year contract.

 International career

-Brekalo is a youth international and has represented Croatia in 2015 UEFA Under-17 Euro, 2015 FIFA U-17 World Cup, 2016 UEFA Under-19 Euro and 2019 UEFA Under-21 Euro.

-He made his debut for Croatia's senior squad on 15 November 2018 in a 3–2 Nations League victory over Spain.
-On 8 September 2020, Brekalo scored his first international goal for Croatia in a 4–2 Nations League defeat to France.
+Having represented various Croatian youth teams, Brekalo debuted for the senior squad on 15 November 2018 in a 3–2 Nations League victory against Spain.
+On 8 September 2020, he scored his first national team goal in a 4–2 Nations League defeat to France.